witoong623/movie-recommender-system/README.md

 The container will seed the database, calculate similrity matrix and serve API using FastAPI CLI.

 ## How to play with API
-Open browser and go to `http://localhost:8000/docs` to use interactive API docs (from swagger UI).
+Open browser and go to `http://localhost:8000/docs` to use interactive API docs (from swagger UI), more detail can be found [here](https://fastapi.tiangolo.com/#interactive-api-docs).

-In this page you can select API that you want to test, enter user ID and get the recommended movies.
+In this page you can select API that you want to test, enter user ID and get the recommended movies or features.

 ## How to improve the recommender system
 - When a user just start using the system, there isn't enough movie watching history to predict the rating of the movie to recommend to them.
 One can use non-personalized recommender system to recooomend e.g. recommmend popular movie recently.
 The system become hybrid recommender system.